-After every model run, we received 10000 age estimates (also known as "iterations" or "realizations") per centimeter from each modeling system for every sediment core.
-We transferred these results back to Python using the built-in "%put" function of SoS notebook, where in the next module, we calculated per centimeter the median and mean age values as well as one-sigma and two-sigma age ranges.
-For the summarizing statistics, we used standard Python libraries such as "pandas" (Reback et al., 2020) and "numpy" (Harris et al., 2020).
+After every model run, we received 10 000 age estimates (also known as "iterations" or "realizations") per centimeter from each modeling system for every sediment core.
+We transferred these results back to Python using the built-in %put function of SoS Notebook, where in the next module, we calculated the median and mean age values per centimeter as well as 1σ and 2σ age ranges.
+For the summarizing statistics, we used standard Python libraries such as pandas (Reback et al., 2020) and numpy (Harris et al., 2020).
 We appended the model name as an attribute to the statistics to allocate each result to its modeling system.
 In addition, we implemented a module, which helped us to push the aggregated result to our initial database to reuse in follow-up research projects.
-In a similar approach to the input component, we established the connection to our designed PostgreSQL database via the package "SQLA lchemy" (Bayer, 2012).
+In a similar approach to the input component, we established the connection to our designed PostgreSQL database via the package SQLAlchemy (Bayer, 2012).

-Similarly, we used the 10000 age estimates per centimeter for calculating the sedimentation rates.
+Similarly, we used the 10 000 age estimates per centimeter for calculating the sedimentation rates.
 Our calculation used three different approaches to calculate sedimentation rates: "naïve", "moving average over three depths", and "moving average over five depths".
 Table 3 lists the appropriate equations for each approach.
 The user can decide which one of the three approaches best applies to the individual sediment record.
-We summarized the output into the basic summarizing statistics (mean, median, one-sigma ranges, and two sigma ranges) accessible to the users, but added the model name and employed approach as additional attributes.
-If users use more than one sediment core for sedimentation rate calculation, then LANDO will automatically execute the sedimentation rate calculation in parallel using the "Dask" back-end (Dask Development Team, 2016) and the "joblib" Python package (Joblib Development Team, 2020).
+We summarized the output into the basic summarizing statistics (mean, median, 1σ ranges, and two sigma ranges) accessible to the users but added the model name and employed approach as additional attributes.
+If users use more than one sediment core for sedimentation rate calculation, then LANDO will automatically execute the sedimentation rate calculation in parallel using the Dask back end (Dask Development Team, 2016) and the joblib Python package (Joblib Development Team, 2020).